The Battle of Garibpur: Veterans Recall the Prelude to 1971 War

 The little-known Battle of Garibpur, fought on 21 Nov 1971, gave India an upper hand in Indo-Pak war of Dec 1971.

-(This article was first published on 21 November 2017 and has been reposted from The Quint’s archives to mark the anniversary of the Battle of Garibpur.)
+(This story was first published on 21 November 2017 and has been reposted from The Quint’s archives in light of the release of the first look of Ishaan Khattar-starrer 'Pippa' – a film based on the Battle of Garibpur.)

 The December 1971 war between India and Pakistan over the liberation of Bangladesh has been discussed and dissected widely.
 But, what may still not be known to many is that there was a battle fought 12 days before the war officially began, which is said to have influenced the outcome of the war in India’s favour.